Cheryl Burke: Personal life

+Burke has done numerous promotions outside of Dancing with the Stars which include Depend Silhouette briefs, Impress Nails and Sargento Cheese.
+Her partnership with these companies has raised a lot of money including $50,000 that Depend donated to Dress for Success.
+She opened her first dance studio in April 2008 and created her own line of activewear the following year.

 In 2011, Burke released her autobiography, Dancing Lessons.
+The book addresses topics Cheryl experienced in her youth, such as childhood abuse and body shaming.
 She describes how at age 5 she was molested by a handyman who worked for her family; he repeatedly fondled her.
 Her sister was also abused by the same man, later identified as Gerry Depaula.
 At the time she believed it was wrong behavior but wanted to gain his affection.
 Burke testified against Depaula at age 6, leading to him being sentenced to 24 years in prison.
 He was released in 2008.
-Burke said that she is fearful of Depaula.

-Burke has done numerous promotions outside of Dancing with the Stars which include Depend Silhouette briefs, Impress Nails and Sargento Cheese.
-Her partnership with these companies has raised a lot of money including $50,000 that Depend is donating to Dress for Success.
-She opened her first dance studio in April 2008 and created her own line of activewear the next year.

 In 2017, People and Us Weekly reported Burke was dating actor Matthew Lawrence.
-The two first met in 2006, when Lawrence's brother, Joey, was cast on DWTS.
+The two first met in 2006, when Lawrence's brother, Joey, was a contestant on DWTS.
 Burke and Lawrence previously dated from 2007 to 2008.
-Lawrence proposed to Burke on May 3, 2018 which was her 34th birthday.
+Lawrence proposed to Burke on May 3, 2018, which was her 34th birthday.
 On May 23, 2019, she married Lawrence in San Diego, California.
 On February 23, 2022, it was reported that Burke filed for divorce.
 The divorce was finalized on September 19, 2022.

 Burke suffers from tendinitis.
 She says that Transcendental Meditation and therapy have helped her through a lot, including her recent divorce from Matthew Lawrence.